 Huddle in, we’re going to tell you a secret: John Jameson, the man behind the iconic Irish whiskey of the same name, wasn’t actually Irish.
 While this whiskey might seem as quintessentially Irish as they come, Jameson himself actually hailed from Scotland.

-But given that Scotland is also a nation of stalwart whiskey drinkers (see Johnnie Walker, for example), Jameson’s heritage probably only worked in his favour when he formed the business back in 1780 with his son.
+But given that Scotland is also a nation of stalwart whiskey drinkers (see Johnnie Walker, for example), Jameson’s heritage probably only worked in his favor when he formed the business back in 1780 with his son.
 The two established a unique way of making whiskey that the brand has been devotedly following ever since.

 That’s 200 years of expertise and know-how going into each bottle of Jameson.
 A whiskey that has survived the disruption of two world wars, the turmoil of the Irish civil war, followed by the American prohibition, where Irish whiskey suffered from the growth of an illegal market where poor-quality moonshine was passed off as the real thing.

 Jameson emerged unscathed and as popular as ever.
-A masterful concoction with a distinct smoothness, today Jameson can proudly boast of being the world’s favourite Irish whiskey and the winner of a long list of awards and accolades.
+A masterful concoction with a distinct smoothness, today Jameson can proudly boast of being the world’s favorite Irish whiskey and the winner of a long list of awards and accolades.

 In fact, Jameson is so smooth that it was part of the original Baileys recipe, mixed with chocolate and cream.